 Benefits of black seed oil for acne-prone skin

-A 2010 clinical study on 62 patients suffering from mild to moderate acne revealed that a 20% black seed oil lotion was more effective in reducing the appearance of acne lesions compared to a 5% benzoyl peroxide lotion.
+A noteworthy 2010 clinical study involving 62 participants with mild to moderate acne showed that a lotion containing 20% black seed oil was more effective than a 5% benzoyl peroxide solution in reducing acne lesions, underscoring its therapeutic potential.

 This oil equally works to smooth out signs of ageing.
 Its has high concentrations of linoleic acid helps to boost ceramide production for a healthy lipid barrier.